ksharonin/feds-benchmarking/README.md

 - `/blank`: directory containing the blank outline ipynb, suggested for quickstart use
 - `/demos`: directory containing demo ipynb, showcasing use cases along with example outputs
 - `/misc`: directory containing additional helper files

+## Stability and Development

+For reliable performance and validation, users are advised to strictly remain on the `FEDS-PEC-Protected` branch.
+For experimental/non-stable features and active development, users can consult the `dev` branch at their own discretion.
+Only finalized features are released and merged into the `FEDS-PEC-Protected` branch after testing.

 ## Reporting Issues and Submitting Feedback